mzmine/mzmine_documentation/docs/visualization_modules/image_raw_data/image_viewer.md

 !!! tip

-    The Settings menu below can be used to change the imaging parameters.
+    The Settings menu on top can be used to change the imaging parameters.

 ## Parameters and Settings